 Depending on the severity of the alcohol addiction and the amount of damage already done to internal organs it can be quite dangerous to just stop.
 Did you know that quitting a severe alcohol dependency cold turkey could lead to kidney failure, heart attack, lung problems, hypophosphatemia, alcoholic ketoacidosis, delirium tremens, and even death?

 No this isn’t an invitation for you to forget the whole idea of quitting, rather it’s a warning of sorts.
 A little ‘FYI’ for you.
-Sure, many have quit ‘cold turkey’, in fact, some have done it 100s of times over the years.
-Why put yourself and body through hell, if you are merely going to start drinking again in the future?
+Sure, many have quit cold turkey, in fact, some have done it 100s of times over the years.
+Why put yourself and your body through hell, if you are merely going to start drinking again in the future?
 Each time you relapse you are sending your friends, future, and self-confidence the wrong message.
 You are also damaging your body’s internal organs.
 Think it through and get the help you need to do it right once and for all.

-The Dangers of Cold Turkey Drug Dependency Detox
+The Dangers of Cold Turkey Detox

 What Is A Safe Way to Quit?

 Well, the safest way to quit would be to do it under the expert care of a doctor or at an actual addiction or detox treatment center.
 Find out if your healthcare provider will help pay for your treatment.
-Every person is unique, and every situation is a little different so, it’s best to consult with a medical professional or treatment center that understands your personal addiction and dependency issues to help advise you on the best, and more importantly the safest way to quit.
+Every person is unique, and every situation is a little different, it’s best to consult with a medical professional or treatment center that understands your personal addiction and dependency issues to help advise you on the best, and more importantly the safest way to quit.

 You have probably heard about pharmaceutical drugs that can substitute for your dependency during the detoxification period.
-For example suboxone is often used to treat opioid withdrawals.
+For example, Suboxone is often used to treat opioid withdrawals.
 These prescription drugs can help with withdrawal symptoms as they make contact with the same receptors the abused substance did, thus helping wean you off gently.
 If you go to a treatment center and/or get the proper medical professional help in the process of detoxification, and follow the program, you’ll be able to quit with less severe withdrawal symptoms and with minimal health risks.

 If you really want to test your willpower and ability to quit cold turkey we strongly advise speaking with your doctor first or consulting with a detox center first.
 Understand the risks you are about to take on.
 There are people who specialize in dependency and addiction, seek them out, and learn about your options.
 What works, what doesn’t, and why.
-Remember, the most important thing is that you detox safely and successfully, and you best chance of doing that is with the help of trained professionals who understand what both your mind and body are going through.
+Remember, the most important thing is that you detox safely and successfully, and your best chance of doing that is with the help of trained professionals who understand what both your mind and body are going through.